By Mayo Clinic Staff

 Dizziness can increase your risk of falling and injuring yourself.
 Experiencing dizziness while driving a car or operating heavy machinery can increase the likelihood of an accident.
 You may also experience long-term consequences if an existing health condition that may be causing your dizziness goes untreated.

-Your family doctor or general practitioner will probably be able to diagnose and treat the cause of your dizziness.
-However, in some cases you may be referred to a specialist such as an ear, nose and throat (ENT) specialist or a doctor who specializes in the brain and nervous system (neurologist).
+Your family doctor or primary care provider will probably be able to diagnose and treat the cause of your dizziness.
+He or she you may refer you to an ear, nose and throat (ENT) specialist or a doctor who specializes in the brain and nervous system (neurologist).

 What you can do